alexghergh/dotfiles/vim/.config/nvim/README.md

   on-demand.
 - `init.lua`: The starting point of the configuration.
 Contains links to load all the files in the `lua/` directory.
-- `lua/alexghergh/`: Lua config files.
+- `lua/`: Lua config files.
 The files represent:
-    - `globals.lua`: Quality-of-life global functions, available anywhere.
+    - `autocommands.lua`: Contains auto-commands.
     - `keymappings.lua`: Contains keymappings and other key settings.
     - `plugins.lua`: Contains all the plugin installations.
 Doesn't however contain the plugin settings as well (see `after/plugin/` for that).